top of page

 Securing the future of our thriving community in Rednal

 Our church roof is in urgent need of significant repairs.
-We need to raise £250,000 to complete extensive work across our building - replacing the roof across six section of our flat-roof.
+We need to raise £250,000 to complete extensive work across our building - replacing six sections of our flat-roof.

 Securing and replacing these failing roof sections will safeguard a well-used community asset and allow the church to continue providing vital support, activities and hospitality for the Rednal community.